Kalief Browder: Imprisonment

 Browder was jailed at the Robert N. Davoren Center (RNDC) on Rikers Island.
 Preet Bharara, the United States Attorney for the Southern District of New York, said the RNDC had a "deep-seated culture of violence", in which inmates suffered "broken jaws, broken orbital bones, broken noses, long bone fractures, and lacerations requiring stitches".

-Browder said inmates washed their own clothes with soap and a metal bucket, causing rust stains on the clothes.
+Browder said inmates washed their clothes with soap and a metal bucket, causing rust stains on the clothes.
 Browder's mother began visiting him weekly and provided him with clean clothes and snack money.
 To avoid becoming a target of the inmates, he slept on top of his belongings, including his bucket.
-Browder said he felt pressure to gain physical strength to defend himself from carceral violence.
-He said, "Every here and there I did a couple pullups or pushups.
+Browder said he felt pressure to gain physical strength to defend himself.
+He said, "Every here and there I did a couple of pullups or pushups.
 When I went in there, that's when I decided I wanted to get big."

-Browder was a victim of carceral violence; on one occasion, he and other inmates were lined up against a wall.
+Browder was a victim of carceral violence.
+On one occasion, he and other inmates were lined up against a wall.
 Correction Officers (CO) wanted to find the instigator of a fight.
-Browder and the inmates were punched, one by one; he said, "Their noses were leaking, their faces were bloody, their eyes were swollen".
+Browder and the inmates were punched, one by one.
+He said, "Their noses were leaking, their faces were bloody, their eyes were swollen".
 The guards threatened the inmates with solitary confinement if they reported their injuries.

 On October 20, 2010, a gang member spat in Browder's face.
 Later in the day, Browder punched the gang leader and was set upon by fifteen gang members.
 On September 23, 2012, a video was recorded showing Browder in handcuffs being assaulted by guards.
-After a fight with an inmate, Browder was put in solitary confinement for two weeks; he later said of the other inmate, "He was throwing shoes at people.
+After a fight with an inmate, Browder was put in solitary confinement for two weeks.
+He later said of the other inmate, "He was throwing shoes at people.
 I told him to stop.
-I actually took his sneaker and I threw it, and he got mad.
-He swung on me, and we started fighting."
+I took his sneaker and I threw it, and he got mad.
+He swung at me, and we started fighting."

 Altogether, Browder spent nearly two years in solitary confinement, mostly after fights with inmates.
 Browder later said that while in solitary confinement, correction officers beat him when he was showering.
 He said a verbal confrontation with a guard would escalate into a physical altercation.
-During his time in solitary confinement, Browder was allowed to participate in activities such as reading; he also studied for the General Educational Development (GED) examination.
+During his time in solitary confinement, Browder was allowed to participate in activities such as reading.
+He also studied for the General Educational Development (GED) examination.